Helping Fathers Build Stronger Relationships With Their Daughters

 WHEN DID I DECIDE TO WRITE THIS BOOK?

 We began our walks when Alexandra was an infant.
-However, when my daughter was six years old (2005) I realized how these walks were affecting us both.
-On one of our evening walks, we began to have a conversation about school.
-I remember thinking how great it was that she was so comfortable sharing details of her life with me.
-I began to realize that we had developed a bond and trust that was cultivated over the years.
-I decided then to make sure that I didn’t mess it up!
-I would make sure the walks were for her.
-I began each walk with the question, “what should we talk about tonight pumpkin.”
-I developed a little unwritten rule book for our walks.
+When she was six years old (2005) I realized how these walks were affecting us both.
+On one evening walk, we began a conversation about school.
+I thought how fortunate I was that she was comfortable sharing details of her life with me.
+We developed a bond and trust that was cultivated over the years.
+I wanted to be sure I didn’t mess them up as she got older!
+I would make sure the walks were for her by asking, “what should we talk about tonight pumpkin.”
+I formed a little unwritten rule book for our walks.
 Over the years, our bond got us through the toughest of times.

 WHY DID I WRITE THIS BOOK IN A DEVOTIONAL FORMAT?

 Initially I had one goal with this book.
 I wanted to share how our intentional walks created a bond that could not be broken.
-I wanted young men to know that if they start early enough, the bond is much more easily established.
-I always believed that it was easier to maintain momentum when you build it early.
+Young men should know that if they start early enough, the bond is much more easily established.
+I always believed that it was easier to create momentum when you build it early.
 It is much easier to maintain momentum, then to lose it and have to start all over again.
-The devotional format forces men (who are not typically known as deep thinkers!) to slow down and ask, “What is my role as a father to a daughter?
-Don’t I assume a bigger role with my son?
-How can my impact on my daughter affect her future relationships?”
+The devotional format inspsires men (who are not typically known as deep thinkers!) to slow down and ask, “What is my role as a father to a daughter?
+How would my relationship with my daughter impact her future relationships?”

 What I didn’t expect was how Dads with grown daughters would respond.
-Why, in truthful moments, did many feel they wish they had a do-over with their daughters?
-The questions at the end of the chapters inspired them to complete an honest assessment of what they might have done well or what was missing.
+In honest reflection, why did some feel they wish they had a do-over with their daughters?
+The questions at the end of the chapters are meant to inspire an honest assessment of what they might have done well or what was missing.
 A do-over can happen at anytime.
 Isn’t your daughter worth it?
 Dad, aren’t you willing to invest any amount of time to reconnect?
 I created a chapter at the end of the book to inspire a fresh start with fresh dialogue.

 I also didn’t expect how women would respond.
 While the book is speaking to dads, our story prompted them to reflect on the relationship they had with their own fathers.
 How did their relationships affect the man they chose to spend their lives with.
 The book was not intended to make women angry with their fathers.
-I am thankful for feedback I received that indicates a forgiveness and a hopeful future.
-I also learned that the book inspired some women to take a fresh look at the relationship they have with their adult children.
+I received feedback that indicated a forgiveness and a hopeful future.
+The book inspired some women to take a fresh look at the relationship they have with their adult children.
 As a grandparent, are my children being “present” for their kids?

 DOES THIS BOOK TEACH MEN HOW TO BE THE PERFECT DAD?